omarbelkady/DevOps/README.md

 docker pull nginx
 ```

-### WORKDIR
+### DOCKER: WORKDIR
 ```
 sets the current working directory in the container
 ```

-### Check if there is any running container
+### DOCKER: Check if there is any running container
 ```docker
 docker ps
 ```

-### To see the list of running images
+### DOCKER: To see the list of running images
 ```docker
 docker images
 ```

-### How To Spin a new container e.g. in this case I am spinning a redis container
+### DOCKER: How To Spin a new container e.g. in this case I am spinning a redis container
 ```docker
 docker run redis
 ```

-### run the latest container from an image
+### DOCKER: run the latest container from an image
 ```docker
 docker run imagename:tag
 docker run nginx:latest
 ```

-### Query The list of Running Containers
+### DOCKER: Query The list of Running Containers
 ```docker
 docker container ls
 ```

-### Stop A Running Container Container id is a numerical value
+### DOCKER: Stop A Running Container Container id is a numerical value
 ```docker
 docker stop containerid
 ```

-### Map Ports From Local Machine to Container here mapping port 256837 on my local machine to port 80 on the container
+### DOCKER: Map Ports From Local Machine to Container here mapping port 256837 on my local machine to port 80 on the container
 ```docker
 docker run -d 256837:80 nginx:latest
 ```

-### How To Map Multiple Ports -d means in detached mode
+### DOCKER How To Map Multiple Ports -d means in detached mode
 ```docker
 docker run -d -p 3000:80 -p 8080:80 nginx:latest
 ```

-### How To Restart A Container
+### DOCKER: How To Restart A Container
 ```docker
 docker stop 252656837c263727
 docker start 252656837c263727